Sober Living Resources for Houston

 For many, the term “sober fun” sounds like the opposite of fun.
 People who are actively abusing drugs and alcohol, or newly sober people, may struggle to imagine how anyone can have fun without getting drunk or using drugs.
 The reality is that sober fun is very achievable, especially when you have a strong support group and lots of friends to hang out with.
 Moreover, Houston is an enormous and diverse city with countless activities and events.
 If you only know Houston’s bar scene, you don’t know Houston!

 While this may be the case, it is worth noting that addicts in Houston may struggle to appreciate all the city has to offer during their first year of sobriety.
 The city of Houston is home to a great deal of substance abuse, but for recovering addicts in Houston, the triggers are sometimes more personal.
 A chance encounter with one’s former drug dealer, seeing the “open” sign in front of your former favorite bar, or even encountering an ex can all be triggering events.
-For this reason, Houston residents often benefit from enrolling in sober livings elsewhere, such as in Los Angeles.
+For this reason, Houston residents often benefit from enrolling in sober livings elsewhere, such as in California.
 With time, support, and a stronger foundation in sobriety, however, returning to Houston is easy — and the city’s offerings can be safely explored with little to fear.

 Sober life in Houston is never boring.
 Here are a few ideas for sober fun in Houston, Texas: